 Fiduciary Fund - The Town's fiduciary fund is comprised of its other postemployment benefits trust fund and private purpose trust funds.
-Both fiduciary funds reported increases in net position in fiscal year 2023 due to positive investment returns.
+Both fiduciary funds reported increases in net position in fiscal year 2024 due to positive investment returns and significant external contributions.